Which U.S. Cities Require a Moving Permit

-What is a moving permit, you ask?
-Certain cities across the country require movers to have a permit if they plan on parking their moving truck (or even a car, in some cases) in front of an apartment building or walk-up for a move.
-Permits allow moving companies or individuals to legally park their truck or car in front of their new home while they unload all of their belongings.
+What is a moving permit you ask?
+Certain cities across the country require movers to have a moving permit if they plan to park their moving truck (or their car, in some cases) in front of an apartment building or walk-up as they move.
+Moving permits allow moving companies or individuals to legally park their truck or car in front of their new home while they unload all of their belongings.

 Washington, D.C.
 Metro Area

 Moving will always be a little stressful, but we’re here to make your move as smooth as possible.
-Remember to always check if your city requires a moving permit before the big day, and you’ll be sure to save yourself loads of stress!
+Just don’t forget to check if your city requires a moving permit before the big day, and you’ll be sure to save yourself loads of stress!